Jaihaikal/my-mini-crm/README.md

-# Xperts-Assessment
+# My Mini CRM
 Assessment for mini CRM

 ## 🚀 Quick Start Guide (Using Laragon)

-This project is optimized for deployment on a local **Laragon** development environment.
+This project is optimised for deployment on a local **Laragon** development environment.
 Follow these steps to get the application up and running on your machine.

 ### Prerequisites
 * **Laragon** installed (with PHP >= 8.2 and MySQL enabled)